jaspertth/mywordle/backend/README.md

 ## Command

-To start the server, server will start at `localhost:4000`.
+To start the server at `localhost:4000`.

 ```bash
 npm run dev